Distributed Multi-User Secret Sharing: DSSPs with Nearly Optimal and Optimal Storage Overhead

+Let $m$ and $n$ denote the number of users and storage nodes, respectively.
+Consider a system with access structure $\sA$ consisting of $m$ subsets $A_j$, for $j \in [m]$, of $[n]$ forming a Sperner family.
+Such a condition is necessary, by \Lref{spe-con}, in order to ensure existence of a valid DSSP.
+This condition is also sufficient for the proposed protocol in this Section.
+Note that in the construction of DSSPs we consider the access structure to be a part of the protocol design, as defined in Definition\,\ref{ssd}.
+However, it is still interesting to see necessary and/or sufficient conditions on the access structure in the proposed DSSPs.
+Also, suppose that $q > \max_{j \in [m]} |A_j|$ and let $\gamma_1,\gamma_2,\dots,\gamma_{q-1}$ denote the non-zero elements of $\Fq$.

-Let $m={ n\choose k} $ for some $k$, where $m$ and $n$ denote the number of users and storage nodes, respectively.
-Consider a system with the access structure $\sA$ consisting of all $k$-subsets of $[n]$.
-First, consider a straightforward protocol by independently applying Shamir's secret sharing method to each secret.
-Let $p_{jl}$ be chosen independently and uniformly at random from $\Fq$, for $j \in [m]$ and $l \in [k-1]$.
-Then, for $j \in [m]$, the polynomial $P_j(X)$ is defined as follows:
+First, consider a S-DSSP protocol, as described in Section\,\ref{sec:three}, which applies Shamir's secret sharing method to each secret independently.
+In particular, for $j \in [m]$ and $l \in [k-1]$, where $k = |A_j|$, $p_{j,l}$ is chosen independently and uniformly at random from $\Fq$.
+Then the polynomial $P_j(X)$ is constructed as

-The evaluations $P_j(\gamma_1),...,P_j(\gamma_k)$, where $\gamma_i$'s are fixed, are to be stored on nodes in $A_j$, the access set of user $j$.
-In this protocol the storage overhead is $k$ which is far from the optimal value of one, as stated in Section \ref{sec:two}.
+Then the evaluations $P_j(\gamma_1),...,P_j(\gamma_k)$ are stored at nodes indexed by elements in $A_j$, the access set of user $j$.
+In this protocol the storage overhead is $\sum_{j=1}^m |A_j|/m$.
+Note that this can be much larger than one which is the lower bound on the storage overhead, as stated in Section\,\ref{sec:two}.

-In order to reduce storage overhead to the optimal value $1$ we need to store only $m$ symbols in the storage nodes instead of $km$ symbols as in the straightforward approach.
-Therefore, the idea is to ensure that the evaluation of $P_j$'s over the evaluation points $\gamma_i$'s have significant overlaps with each other.
-In particular, we consider the following system of linear equations:
+In order to reduce the storage overhead, the idea is to ensure that for all $j \in [m]$, the evaluation of $P_j$'s over the evaluation points $\gamma_i$'s have significant overlaps with each other.
+This idea is elaborated through the rest of this section.

+Suppose that $n$ symbols, denoted by $y_1,y_2,\hdots,y_n$, are chosen independently and uniformly at random from $\Fq$.
+Roughly speaking, these symbols serve as \textit{random seed} in our proposed protocol.
+Initially, $y_i$ is stored in the storage node $i$, for all $i \in [n]$.
+Then for each user $j$, only one data symbol is generated through the encoding of its secret $s_j$, as discussed next, and stored in one of the nodes in $A_j$.
+This implies that the total size of data stored at the storage nodes, in terms of the number of $\F_q$-symbols, is $n+m$, and the storage overhead is $1+\frac{n}{m}$.

+Consider user $j$, for some $j \in [m]$.
+Without loss of generality suppose that $A_j = \{1,2,\hdots,k\}$.
+To encode the secret $s_j$, we first construct $P_j$ by considering the following system of linear equations: